Juanlu1995/breaking-not-so-bad/README.md

 by 1 to see all the information that we can get from the API of [Breaking Bad API](https://breakingbadapi.com/).

+### Make it run in local

+First, you must install the dependencies with `yarn install`.

+Second, you must write a `.env` file following the `.env.example` that it's included.
+It's important write the same variables that it is in this file.

+After finish those process you can run it with [`yarn start`](#yarn start).

 ## Learn More

 You can learn more in the